 Contact an Atlantic City Criminal Attorney If You Were Pulled over for Texting and Driving

 If you have been pulled over for texting and driving the cost of the ticket may be more than you anticipate and can greatly impact not only your wallet but also your life.
 We offer free and confidential initial consultations.
-If you are seeking aggressive and strategic Atlantic City criminal defense lawyer, call us at (609) 616-4956.
+If you are seeking aggressive and strategic New Jersey criminal defense lawyer, call us at (609) 616-4956.